 - Noise-cancelling headphones: Block out distractions with noise-cancelling headphones, or use they to listen to soothing sounds, music or videos while you work.

 - Travel pillow: Keep your head propped up comfortably to reduce neck strain while you do your work.

-Prepare for air
+4. Prepare for Air

-While some flights offer wifi service, there’s no guarantee you’ll have Internet access so make sure you’re prepared to work offline by creating an agenda of activities you can do without the Internet.
+While some flights offer wifi service, there’s no guarantee you’ll have Internet access.
+Make sure you’re prepared to work offline by creating an agenda of activities you can do without the Internet.

-Instead of fretting about it, bring a learning resource with you – Frank keeps business eBooks on his laptop – so in the worst case scenario, you can sit back and enjoy some learnings that will also positively impact your business.
+Instead of fretting about it, bring a learning resource with you.
+Frank keeps business eBooks on his laptop – so in the worst case scenario, you can sit back and enjoy some learnings that will also positively impact your business.

 Staying productive while traveling is quite a challenge.
 However, if you have the right techniques and tools, it’s definitely possible.
 For those that travel often for work, you’ve got to learn how to make the most of this time.